Alcohol and Other Drug Programs

 - About a program you are required to complete by Boston University, read more or contact the office you were referred by.

-- About any substance-related services offered through Student Health Services, please call Elizabeth Douglas, LICSW, LADC I, manager of Wellness & Prevention Services, at 617-358-0485.
+- About any substance-related services offered through Student Health Services, please call Elizabeth Douglas, LICSW, LADC I, director of Wellness & Prevention Services, at 617-358-0485.